outisa/kubernetes-mainApp/README.md

 # kubernetes-mainApp

-Related to exercises done in DevOps with Kubernetes course at University of Helsinki.
+Related to exercises done in DevOps with Kubernetes -course at University of Helsinki.